How to Grow Caraway Herb Plants

 For indoor starts, sow seeds 6 to 8 weeks before transplanting them outdoors.
 Also, we recommend a heated germination mat, for faster, more successful germination.

-Lemon Balm is also commonly grown by the division of the roots.
+Caraway plants are also commonly grown by division of the roots.
 Left unattended, this aggressive plant will do just fine, rapidly spreading its roots into other areas of the garden or lawn.
 Also, Lemon Balm can be propagated by cuttings.

 Final Plant Spacing: Space seedlings, or thin plants to 18″ apart in rows 12 inches apart.